 Staying Healthy Among High Rate of Respiratory lllness

 With the cooler weather upon us, we are seeing an increase in a variety of respiratory illnesses, such as COVID-19, Influenza (Flu), and Respiratory Syncytial Virus (RSV).
-Yesterday, Ontario’s Chief Medical Officer of Health, Dr. Kieran Moore, strongly recommended that Ontarians wear masks in all indoor public settings, including school and childcare settings.
 Ontario is facing the “triple threat” of higher and earlier than normal rates of respiratory syncytial virus (RSV) and influenza as well as the ongoing risk of COVID-19.
-Children under 5 years, the elderly, and those with underlying medical conditions are at increased risk of serious illness, and we are already seeing the impact on the healthcare system with more medical visits and hospitalizations.
-These trends are expected to continue as the fall season progresses and we spend more time indoors.
+Children under 5 years, the elderly, and those with underlying medical conditions are at increased risk of serious illness.

-To protect against this triple threat of infection and severe illness, Dr. Charles Gardner is strongly recommending that everyone in our community use multiple layers of protection against these viruses.
-He also encourages you to consider implementing protective measures in your own business or organization whenever possible to protect your clients, patients, and customers from spreading and getting these viruses.
+To protect against this triple threat of infection and severe illness, it is strongly recommended that everyone in our community use multiple layers of protection against these viruses.
 Protective measures include the following:

 Wear a Mask

-The health unit strongly recommends that all individuals wear a well-fitted three-layer mask or medical mask in indoor public settings.
+The health unit recommends that all individuals wear a well-fitted three-layer mask or medical mask when in close contact with others.
 This recommendation includes children two to five years of age if they can tolerate a mask.
 Dr. Charles Gardner recommends that you encourage and support your staff and customers/clients to wear a mask inside your office/organization space.
 In addition, masking at home is strongly recommended if you have symptoms and have at-risk people in your household, including children under five years of age, older adults, or those with medical conditions.

 Screen Daily and Stay Home if Feeling Unwell

-Please ask your employees and customers/clients to screen for symptoms daily using the Screening Tool and follow the instructions.
-If a staff or customer/client is sick with any symptom(s) of COVID-19, cold, or flu, they should stay home.
+Self-screen for symptoms daily using this Screening Tool and follow the instructions.
+If you are sick with any symptom(s) of COVID-19, cold, or flu, you should stay home.

 Get Vaccinated